 - Must be published through KDP

-- Must have the exact series name and series number (for ordered series) in one of the following places: Book cover, Interior (Look Inside), Book description (metadata), Editorial reviews, official website, or Goodreads
+- Must have the exact series name and series number (for ordered series) in one of the following places: Book cover, interior (Look Inside), book description, editorial reviews, official website, or Goodreads

 - Prequels, short stories, and novellas won’t be added to Series Collections.
-At this time, Amazon only supports ordered Series Bundles (all books in the series must be clearly related through their titles and content).
+At this time, Amazon only supports ordered Series Bundles.

-(1) Grow your email list.
 You should always be focusing on email growth as your #1 strategy.
-This will serve you exponentially in the future when you need instant marketing.
+Your email list will serve you exponentially in the future when you need instant marketing.
 Use your author website to grow your email list, and send out engaging content to your subscribers.

-(4) Create a boxset when you get several titles published.
+When you get several titles published in a series, it’s time to consider a boxset.
 The magic number is three books, but you can set up a boxset with two books, or with ten books!
 Check out these boxsets:

 Or with 2 books: